Cruising is one of the most convenient and safest ways to travel, but like any form of travel, cruising isn’t entirely without potential risk.

 In Cabin Safety

 Treat your cabin on the ship the same as you would a hotel room.
 More people have access to your room than you may imagine.
-Especially when in port when maintenance and cleaning contractors can easily gain access to your cabin.
+Especially in port, maintenance and cleaning contractors can easily access your cabin.

 Consider Personal Safety in Your Cabin